-AEMO, in partnership with the Reform Delivery Committee (RDC, or the Committee), has since compiled the NEM2025 Implementation Roadmap (the Roadmap) available on AEMO's website1.
+AEMO, in partnership with the Reform Delivery Committee (RDC, or the Committee), has since compiled the NEM Reform Implementation Roadmap available on AEMO's website1.

 The purpose of the Roadmap is to establish a basis upon which to navigate the breadth of ESB reforms over the coming few years, de-risking delivery and informing implementation timing.